oliverepper/QMPClient/README.md

 Idea:

-I could buffer the "ond" myself and concat it to "ond line\n" once that arrives.
+I could buffer the "sec" myself and concat it to "ond line\n" once that arrives.
 But from the documentation I was expecting to be called with a buffer containing: "second line\nthird".

 I totally see that all of this is possible to be forced into oom by a malicious attacker, but the framer runs in user space, right?
 So I was expecting the framer to buffer and update the buffer for me.
 Reading the article above I might not be alone with that expectation, right?